 Let’s think about the last time you met someone else who was blushing, sweating, shaking, etc. What was your reaction?
-You probably care much less than when you yourself do any of it.
+You might not have even noticed.
+Even if you did, you probably care much less than when you yourself do any of it.
+You probably assumed that it was due to some external factor.
+Most of us are too aware of our own insecurities to believe that we might make other people nervous.

 Blushing: It’s hard to tell if it’s just because the person is hot, so I just don’t pay attention to it.
 When I was in school, a guy was constantly red in his face.
 He said he was born that way and didn’t seem to care about it, so neither did we.

-Here’s what I’ve noticed about sudden strong blushing: If the person who blushes talks on like usual and doesn’t seem to care, I don’t care.
+If someone who blushes doesn’t seem to care, I don’t care.
 If they don’t act very obviously nervous together with the blushing, it’s almost unnoticeable.

 Only if the person goes quiet and looks down the ground together with the blushing do I consciously pay attention and think: oh, they must be uncomfortable!